Posted in:

 Tax-free savings

-The ISA was introduced by the UK government to encourage saving and growing your money for your future easy.
+The UK government introduced the ISA to encourage saving and growing your money for your future easily.

-An ISA is a simple account that protects your savings and investments within a tax wrapper.
-This means that any returns from a savings account or your investments, and any income, will be shielded from tax.
+What is an ISA?
+It is a simple account that protects your savings and investments within a tax wrapper.
+This means that any returns from a savings account or your investments and any income will be shielded from tax.
+This is the most significant of the ISA incentives.

-Whenever you save or invest money, you could be eligible to pay tax on your returns.
+You could be eligible to pay tax on your returns whenever you save or invest money.
 If you pay the higher income tax rate, you’ll pay a capital gains tax of 20% on the profit you make when you decide to withdraw that money.
-Everyone has an annual capital gains tax allowance of £12,300 in the 2022/23 financial year, but this drops down to £6,000 from the 2023/2024 tax year following changes made to the Autumn budget in 2022.
+Everyone has an annual capital gains tax allowance of £12,300 in the 2022/23 financial year, but this drops to £6,000 from the 2023/2024 tax year following changes made to the Autumn budget in 2022.

-You could also be eligible to pay tax from any income you receive on your investments.
-The tax rate depends on whether this is generated as a dividend from equity investments or interest from fixed income.
+You may also be eligible to pay tax on any income you receive from your investments.
+The tax rate depends on whether this income is generated as a dividend from equity investments or interest from fixed income.

 However, if you invest in an ISA, you won’t pay tax.